Mmaz1988/GlueSemWorkbench_v2/README.md

 the same directory as the glueSemWB JAR.

 # Usage
-You will need a Java runtime environment (version 8 or higher) to run the program, which can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+You will need a Java runtime environment (version 8 or higher) to run the program.
+We recommend to use OpenJDK which can be downloaded at [OpenJDK](https://jdk.java.net/13/).
 To run the Workbench in a terminal window (Terminal for Unix systems or Powershell/cmd for Windows) enter java -jar glueSemanticsWorkbench.jar [parameters] When running the program without parameters it initiates the manual entry mode by default, prompting the user